cincanproject/tools/clamav/README.md

 ***Method 2.
 Run with 'cincan' tool:***

 Analyse a provided some sample.
-Expecting than samples directory is in current directory:
+Expecting that samples directory is in the current directory:

 `$ cincan run cincan/clamav samples/clamav_sample.exe`